Police: NYC man killed grandma, left her body on street - News 12 Now

-NEW YORK — Authorities in New York City say a man killed his grandmother and left her body wrapped in a bedsheet on a Brooklyn street.
+NEW YORK (CBS News) — Authorities in New York City say a man killed his grandmother and left her body wrapped in a bedsheet on a Brooklyn street.

 Police say 70-year-old Joyce Spears’ body was found near her Crown Heights home at around 1:45 a.m.
 Thursday.
 An emergency medical services crew pronounced her dead at the scene.